What attributes can justify the price of expensive wines? Is this saying ‘The more expensive the bottle, the better the wine quality’ true?

 The psychologists called this phenomenon "cognitive dissonance".
-Realising that their evaluation may be "wrong" consumers correct their initial perceptions due to the information showing that their appreciation should be conform to their expectations.
+Realizing that their evaluation may be "wrong", consumers corrected their initial perceptions due to the information showing that their appreciation should be conform to their expectations.
 Again, expensive wines should taste better.

 Findings showed that “the correlation between price and overall rating is small and negative, suggesting that individuals on average enjoy more expensive wines slightly less.
 For individuals with wine training, however, we find indications of a positive relationship between price and enjoyment.”
 Again expensive wines do not taste better.

 Almenberg and Dreber (2009) designed an experiment to study the effect of price knowledge on wine appreciation.
 Their findings showed that “Disclosing the high price before tasting the wine produces considerably higher ratings, although only from women.
 Disclosing the low price, by contrast, does not result in lower ratings.”
 So higher prices created higher expectations of quality for women who in turn gave higher ratings.